unity-atoms/unity-atoms/docs/api/unityatoms.baseatoms.md

 ## `SyncBoolVariableInstancerToCollection`

 Adds Variable Instancer's Variable of type bool to a Collection or List on OnEnable and removes it on OnDestroy.

 ---

+## `SyncQuaternionVariableInstancerToCollection`

+Adds Variable Instancer's Variable of type Quaternion to a Collection or List on OnEnable and removes it on OnDestroy.

+---